Treating gum disease

 As well as the oral hygiene advice and dental treatments mentioned above, treatments for ANUG may also include antibiotics, painkillers and different types of mouthwash.
 These are described below.

 Treatment with antibiotics, such as metronidazole or amoxicillin, may be recommended if you have ANUG.
-You will usually have to take these for three days.
+You'll usually have to take these for three days.

 Other side effects of metronidazole and amoxicillin can include nausea (feeling sick), vomiting and diarrhoea.

 Paracetamol and ibuprofen are the most commonly prescribed painkillers.
-They are also available over the counter from pharmacies.
-They may help reduce pain and discomfort caused by ulcers.
+They're also available over the counter from pharmacies.
+They may help reduce pain and discomfort.

-However, paracetamol and ibuprofen are not suitable for everyone, so read the manufacturer's instructions before taking them.
+However, paracetamol and ibuprofen aren't suitable for everyone, so read the manufacturer's instructions before taking them.

-Mouthwash that contains chlorhexidine or hydrogen peroxide may be prescribed to treat ANUG.
+Mouthwash containing chlorhexidine or hydrogen peroxide may be prescribed to treat ANUG.
 Some chlorhexidine mouthwashes are also available over the counter, though they may not be as effective as a hydrogen peroxide mouthwash.

 You should always read the instructions before using mouthwash.
-Some types may need to be diluted in water before they are taken.
-See the advice above regarding the use of chlorhexidine mouthwash during pregnancy and breastfeeding.
+Some types may need to be diluted in water before they're taken.